Updated for the 2021-2022 Academic Year

 Zoom: We use a web conferencing software called Zoom for our classes, which enables students and instructors to gather from around the globe face-to-face in real time.
 Zoom is free to download and easy to use.
 For reliable performance, after your initial download of Zoom, it is important to frequently update the app as described in the instructions below.

 - Click to download the first option listed, Zoom Client for Meetings.

 - Open and run the installer on your computer.

-2) Launch the Zoom application/program on your computer.
+- Launch the app on your computer.

 Our teachers teach from within the Orthodox Christian faith and will relate class concepts to the Christian faith when pertinent.
 We seek to present all teaching and learning restfully with scholé.
 While scholé as an idea originated with the Greeks, it was transformed and extended by the Church, especially in monastic centers of education.
 St. Raphael School seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
 Our faith commitment is summarized in the Nicene Creed:

 And in one Lord Jesus Christ, the Son of God, the Only-begotten, Begotten of the Father before all ages, Light of Light, Very God of Very God, Begotten, not made; of one essence with the Father, by whom all things were made:

 And was crucified also for us under Pontius Pilate, and suffered and was buried;